GeorgePaps/Blog/myBlog/content/about.md

 In the past few years I am focusing on developing my programming and computer science skills.
 For the last three years I've been working at EY Greece on a variety of projects, mostly as a python developer and as a data engineer/analyst.
 In my free time, aside from socializing,
-I enjoy reading, playing music, running, and writing amongst other things.
+I enjoy reading, playing music, creative coding, running, and writing amongst other things.